qmk/qmk_firmware/docs/newbs_git_using_your_master_branch.md

 It is highly recommended for QMK development, regardless of what is being done or where, to keep your `master` branch updated, but ***never*** commit to it.
 Instead, do all your changes in a development branch and issue pull requests from your branches when you're developing.

-To reduce the chances of merge conflicts &mdash; instances where two or more users have edited the same part of a file concurrently &mdash; keep your `master` branch relatively up-to-date, and start any new developments by creating a new branch.
+To reduce the chances of merge conflicts — instances where two or more users have edited the same part of a file concurrently — keep your `master` branch relatively up-to-date, and start any new developments by creating a new branch.

 ## Updating your master branch